 The majority of your water comes from Lake Cachuma and is treated at the Corona del Mar Water Treatment Plant.
-In addition, the District maintains a number of wells as a backup supply.
-In 2018 Airport, Anita, Berkeley, El Camino, San Antonio, San Marcos, San Ricardo, Shirrell and University wells were used throughout the year.
+In addition, the District maintains a number of wells as additional sources of supply.
+The Airport, Anita, Berkeley, El Camino, San Antonio, San Marcos, San Ricardo, and Shirrell wells were used during 2019.